DiggingForDinos/HomeAssistantVersionControlBeta/README.md

 ###  Instant Restore
 * **Granular Control:** Restore specific files or revert your entire configuration.
 * **Smart Reloads:** Automatically reloads Home Assistant when restoring automation or script files to apply changes immediately.
-* **"Time Travel":** Long-press the restore button to revert the entire system to a previous point in time.
+* **Instant Rollback:** Long-press the restore button to revert the entire system to a previous point in time.

 ###  Customization
 * **Accent Colors:** Choose from seven preset color palettes.